-The 2017 Telstra National Aboriginal and Torres Strait Islander Art Award goes to a South Australian family of artists, Anwar Young, Frank Young and Unrupa Rhonda Dick, for a collaborative multimedia work Kulata Tjuta – Wati kulunypa tjukurpa (Many spears – Young fella story).
-The judging panel comprising of curator, Emily McDaniel, Chris Saines, Director of QAGOMA, and artist, Regina Wilson, commented that “Kulata Tjuta is a measured and considered response to an inherently complex and contested subject.
+The 2017 Telstra National Aboriginal and Torres Strait Islander Art Award went to South Australian artists, Anwar Young, Frank Young and Unrupa Rhonda Dick, for a collaborative multimedia work Kulata Tjuta – Wati kulunypa tjukurpa (Many spears – Young fella story).
+The judging panel comprised curator Emily McDaniel, Chris Saines (Director of QAGOMA), and artist Regina Wilson, who commented, “Kulata Tjuta is a measured and considered response to an inherently complex and contested subject.
 The incarceration of young Aboriginal men affects families and entire communities…This work is a solemn and dignified call to action – to bring young Aboriginal men back to culture, language and country.”

 Every year since its inception in 1984, the ‘Telstras’ have incorporated subtle changes to reflect the dynamism of Aboriginal art.

 Innovations in 2017 include an Emerging Artist Award, which is an evolution of the Youth Award and recognises that many Aboriginal artists begin making art later in life.
 Betty Muffler took out this inaugural prize, with her intimate painting of Country, where she has travelled extensively as a ngangkari (traditional healer).

 Other category winners include Robert Fielding, who also won in 2015 for a work on paper, senior artist Nyapanyapa Yunupingu took out the Bark Painting Award, and Matjangka (Nyukana) Norris was honoured with the General Painting Award.
 Rounding out the winners of the $5000 category prizes is Shirley Macnamara for the Memorial 3D Award, for her skilful manipulation of spinifex into an object of both simplicity and precision.